roryzhengzhang/SRxtract/README.md

 ### Documentation

-Fork and clone this repository in the experiment scripts folder:
+Fork and clone this repository in your folder:
 ```shell
 $ git clone <url_of_this_repository> /path/to/your/SExtract
 ```